-Here, you can adjust your Droplet’s configuration, such as the operating system (OS), it’s memory, and features to enable.
+Here, you can adjust your Droplet’s configuration, such as the operating system (OS), its memory, and features to enable it.
 As the defaults are enabled already, you’re free to skip to create the droplet or customize it to your liking.

 Here, you have the option of four image categories:

 - Distributions, which are Unix-based images without additional software

 - Marketplace images, which make it easier for beginners

 - Custom images, also Unix-based images that you can create and upload to your account.